 - 2001 – 2008: The distributor for SAN from 2001 until 2008 was The Shooting Edge

 - 2008 – 2013: The distributor was FN Sports

 - 2013 – Present: Throughout the first part of 2013 the distributor has been MD Charlton

 During the first quarter of 2013 the RCMP had been asked by JR Cox to determine whether a Swiss Arms rifle ( serial number ESF9116) was a “real” Classic Green rifle.
-This of course forced them to look into what makes a Classic Green rifle different from a PE90/SG550.
+This of course forced them to look into what makes a Classic Green rifle different from an SG550.
 They are currently trying to make that determination.
 To do so they have compared ESF9116 to a “real” Classic Green rifle, and I would assume to both a real SG550 and a real SG540 (which I personally know to be in their possession right now).

 The last word I had received from the forensics people was an email which concluded that in their opinion the Classic Green rifle is indeed an SG550 or a variant of it, and they are currently looking for proof from the factory that would disprove this conclusion.